HimaniVaishnav/Computer-vision-assignment/README.md

 ### About the model

       - YOLOv5 is a family of object detection architectures and models pretrained on the COCO dataset
       - YOLOv5 an acronym for 'You only look once', is an object detection algorithm that divides images into a grid system.
 Each cell in the grid is responsible for detecting      objects within itself.
       - YOLOv5 is one of the most famous object detection algorithms due to its speed and accuracy.

 ### Primary Analysis

+      - Removing irrelevant images e.g. blurr, half portion of person or class.
+      - Removing duplicate data.

+### Assumptions

+      - Annotations should be proper and clear.
+      - In image focus should be on classes (instance to be detected) rather than other instance.

+### False positives

+      - A false positive is an outcome where the model incorrectly predicts the positive class.
+      - In our model

+### Conclusion

+      - Have used most light weigth pretrained model of YOLOv5 i.e. yolov5s after fined tuning the model on custom dataset got only 14mb weight file.
+      - Have trained on 20 epochs with 16 batch size and time taken was 43 minutes.
+      - learning rate = 0.0021958, train/box_loss = 0.043275, train/obj_loss = 0.059046, train/cls_loss = 0.004394, metrics/precision = 0.72551, metrics/recall = 0.63549, metrics/mAP_0.5 = 0.67286, val/box_loss = 0.044721, val/obj_loss = 0.04888, val/cls_loss = 0.005526

+### Recommendations